sitegui/js-binary/README.md

 * Object array: `[{v: 'int', f: 'string'}]`

 ### JSON type
-As stated before, the js-binary requires the data to have a rather strict schema.
+As stated before, `typescript-binary` requires the data to have a rather strict schema.
 But sometimes, part of the data may not fit this reality.
-In this case, you can fallback to JSON :)

-Of course, a JSON field will miss the point about space efficiency and data validation, but will gain in flexibility.
+In this case, you can fallback to JSON.
+You will lose the core benefits of binary, but you will gain flexibility.

-### ObjectId type
-js-binary gives first-class support for mongodb ObjectId.
-But since js-binary doesn't (and shouldn't) depend on any peculiar mongodb driver, the rules for this type are:

-* Encoding: any object `o` is accepted, as long `Buffer.from(String(o), 'hex')` yields a 12-byte Buffer
-* Decoding: returns a 24-char hex-encoded string

-This should be compatible with most ObjectId implementations on the wild

 ## Spec
 The binary format spec is documented in the [FORMAT.md](./FORMAT.md) file